Last updated on 2026-01-30

 The Mechanical Engineering Technology – Industrial program offers several unique experiences that enhance learning and professional development:

-• Modern Labs: Access to a mechanical engineering lab equipped with advanced testing equipment for materials, strength, fluid mechanics, and quality assurance.
+- Access to a state-of-the-art mechanical engineering lab equipped with advanced testing equipment for material properties, strength of materials, fluid mechanics, and quality assurance.

 Career Options

-Graduates of the Mechanical Engineering Technology – Industrial program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Mechanical Engineering Technology – Industrial program can pursue a variety of career paths in Canada, including:

-• Facility Planner: Design and optimize layouts for manufacturing facilities to enhance productivity.
+- Facility Planner: Design and optimize layouts for manufacturing facilities to improve workflow and efficiency.

-• Process Engineer: Develop and improve manufacturing processes to increase efficiency and reduce costs.
+- Process Engineer: Analyze and improve manufacturing processes to enhance productivity and reduce costs.

-• Lab/CMM Technician: Operate and maintain coordinate measuring machines (CMM) for precision measurement.
+- Lab/CMM Technician: Operate and maintain coordinate measuring machines (CMM) for precision measurement in manufacturing.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.